slandath/bracketry-march-madness/README.md

 # March Madness Bracket

 Digital bracket for the NCAA Men's Basketball Tournament - powered by [Bracketry](https://github.com/sbachinin/bracketry).

+This repo is a fork of [Braketry Basic Example](https://github.com/sbachinin/bracketry-basic-example) with customization for college basketball.

 ## Options